Melanie Bracewell

-Melanie Rita Bracewell (born 19 July 1995) is a New Zealand comedian, actress, and scriptwriter.
+Melanie Rita Bracewell (born Melissa Bracewell; 19 July 1995) is a New Zealand comedian, actress, and scriptwriter.
 In 2018, Bracewell won New Zealand's Billy T Award.
 She has hosted The Cheap Seats on Network 10 in Australia since its debut in 2021, and was a contestant on the fourth series of Taskmaster NZ.

 Early life and education

 Bracewell was born on 19 July 1995.
 She grew up in Beach Haven in Auckland's North Shore, and is a niece of Test cricketers John Bracewell and Brendon Bracewell.

 Bracewell attended Birkenhead College, serving as deputy head girl, then studied Communication and Media Studies at the University of Auckland.

 Bracewell became interested in comedy as a child and, as a teenager, wrote a comedic blog.

 Career

 Bracewell worked as producer of the breakfast show on Radio Hauraki and appeared as a contestant on the Australian TV quiz show Have You Been Paying Attention?
 She co-hosts the Australian comedy television show The Cheap Seats alongside Tim McDonald.

 In 2019, Bracewell began writing for the TV show The Project in New Zealand.
 She has also written for the series Wellington Paranormal.

 In 2020, Bracewell received international coverage when videos and photos of her impersonating Prime Minister Jacinda Ardern went viral.
 Ardern responded with: "You do my makeup better than I do."
 Bracewell and Ardern later met and posted a TikTok video while Bracewell was dressed as Ardern.

 In 2020, Bracewell starred as Karen in The Eggplant, a New Zealand teen drama crime-comedy series released to TVNZ OnDemand and YouTube.

 Bracewell appeared on the panel show Patriot Brains in 2021.

 In 2023, Bracewell and Ray O'Leary hosted one episode of the podcast Bananapod before it went into hiatus.
 O'Leary later revealed that the podcast was a task for Taskmaster NZ, which is why no further podcasts were released.

 In September 2025, Bracewell appeared as a contestant on the UK gameshow Richard Osman's House of Games, finishing 2nd in each of the 5 episodes as well as overall.